DCC-EX/dcc-ex.github.io/docs/media-resources/index.rst

 All ED screens function the same as on the Android Smartphone except they are running on your computer.
 You can even "swipe" the screens back and forth to get to routes and CV programming modes.
 Imagine making an Operational Dispatcher Station to manage the Track Ids and assignments on a 32" monitor!

+Tip.
+For those who intend on using more than one instance of Engine Driver, as shown in the screenshot above...
+Create the first instance; install ED and then customize preferences, including server, throttles and so on..
+Then replicate the initial instance for as many Android-ED throttles desired.

+In addition to operating a model railroad, the BlueStacks-Engine Driver combination can enhance demonstration and training applications including small groups and remote meetings.

-Another great features is that both the presenter's Engine Driver throttle running on a computer and connected via WiFi to the |EX-CS| and participants using their held ED smartphone throttle can all work together at the same time.
+In local group settings, both the presenter's Engine Driver throttle running on a computer and connected via WiFi to the |EX-CS| and participants using their own smartphone ED throttle can all work together at the same time.
+Public clinics can incorporate display screens on a touchscreen laptop, computer with mouse, large display, or a video projector.
+If you are producing videos, the entire process can be performed on a single computer.

-Using remote meeting software like Zoom or WebEx, you can show/demo and CS or Throttle functionality to a group.
+Remote meeting software like Zoom or WebEx, expands CS or Throttle functionality to global audiences and participants.

+Performance, and the number of instances will vary, dependent upon a number of variables such as; the laptop's (or desktop with WiFi) speed, RAM and storage.